Peterborough United F.C.: 2021–Present

+Panorama of Peterborough United Fans at Wembley in 2024, having just won the EFL Trophy against Wycombe Wanderers.

+The following season started poorly for Peterborough, and after a 2–1 defeat to Blackpool left Posh bottom of the League One table, the club sacked manager Darren Ferguson, ending his fourth stint as manager of the club on 25 October.
+He was replaced by former Notts County and Swansea City boss Luke Williams on 29 October on a contract until 2028.
+Williams only lasted until 19 September 2026 when he was sacked after a 2–0 defeat by Doncaster Rovers.

 Nickname

-Peterborough United are nicknamed "The Posh ", a moniker coined in 1921, after Pat Tirrell, manager of Fletton United, was reported to say he was "Looking for posh players for a posh new team".
+Peterborough United are nicknamed "The Posh", a moniker coined in 1921, after Pat Tirrell, manager of Fletton United, was reported to say he was "Looking for posh players for a posh new team".
 When Fletton United looked to join the Southern League in 1923 they added Peterborough to their name to form Peterborough & Fletton United, in an attempt to gain the backing of businesses in Peterborough.
 Peterborough & Fletton United went bankrupt in October 1932 so the current club is the third to be known as The Posh.
 However, the term "posh" was used as a derogatory term for the club by the press.
 A pub on London Road, Peterborough, founded in 1932 and originally named The Bridge, was renamed Port Out Starboard Home (POSH) in the 1970s and demolished in the 1990s.

 In 2002 Victoria Beckham filed a counter-claim with the UK Patent Office over the club's application to register their nickname of "Posh" for use on merchandise.
 The former Spice Girl, who was known in the group as "Posh Spice", claimed the "nickname 'Posh' has become synonymous with her on a worldwide basis".
 She was unsuccessful in her suit.